header-langage

 3. How much can be earned (the projection distance is the maximum profit)

-Marginal Polytope and Arbitrage
+Convex Hull and Arbitrage

-The Bregman projection helps you find the "shortest path from your position to the riverbank" — but not the straight-line distance, rather the shortest path considering the terrain (market structure).
+The Bregman projection helps you find the "shortest path from your location to the riverbank" — but not the straight-line distance, rather the shortest path considering the terrain (market structure).
 The length of this path is the maximum profit you can earn.

 But here's the problem — computing the Bregman projection directly is infeasible.

-Here is how it works:
+Here's how it works:

 Step 3: Find a new feasible solution using integer programming and add it to the set.

-Step 4: Check if close enough to the optimal solution.
+Step 4: Check if it's close enough to the optimal solution.
 If not, go back to Step 2.

 Frank-Wolfe Iteration Process

-Each iteration of Frank-Wolfe requires solving an integer linear programming problem.
+Every round of Frank-Wolfe requires solving an integer linear programming problem.
 This is theoretically NP-hard (meaning "no known fast general algorithm").

-But modern solvers, like Gurobi[8], can efficiently solve well-structured problems.
+But modern solvers like Gurobi[8] can efficiently solve well-structured problems.

-• Mid-phase (30-40 matches completed): 10-30 seconds
+• Mid-game (30-40 matches completed): 10-30 seconds

 A key finding in the paper [2] was: